 Municipal Law And Government Representation

-The attorneys at Hummel, Lewis & Smith, LLP have extensive experience representing both public and private clients on matters involving Pennsylvania municipal law and regulations.
-They currently serve as solicitors and counselors to over 25 Pennsylvania municipalities and public authorities, with Attorney Jack Mihalik having over 45 years of experience in this area of law.
+The attorneys at Hummel, Lewis & Davidson, LLP, have extensive experience representing both public and private clients on matters involving Pennsylvania municipal law and regulations.
+They currently serve as solicitors and counselors to over 25 Pennsylvania municipalities and public authorities, with attorney Jack Mihalik having over 45 years of experience in this area of law.
 Prior to becoming attorneys, Barry Lewis and Rob Davidson both worked for local governments.

 Attorney Lewis served as an officer and chief of police for townships and boroughs.
 Through this experience, he gained valuable insight into the daily issues and needs of municipal government.
 Attorney Davidson served as a sewage enforcement officer (SEO) and zoning officer for 11 municipalities while attending law school and still maintains his SEO certification.
 Upon graduation from law school, Mr. Davidson served as the chief of Land Use and Natural Resources for the Pennsylvania Department of Agriculture and was thereafter promoted to executive assistant to the secretary of agriculture, where he was responsible for intergovernmental cooperation and local government issues.
 He also served as the first open records officer for the department and was responsible for answering over 1,000 open records requests.

 Attorneys Lewis and Davidson are active volunteer firefighters, having both served as statewide instructors.
 Mr. Davidson served as a township emergency management coordinator and is currently volunteering for the Columbia County Emergency Management Agency.